jdjakub/papers/prog-2022/prog22-manuscript.md

 \note{ex: something in the UI world? one click vs. long winded "principled" way of doing the thing? (macros? applescript?)}

 ### Dimension: commonality
+\note{JE This seems like data modelling issues that happen during application design, not programming system design.}

 Humans can see Arrays, Strings, Dicts and Sets all have a “size”, but the software needs to be *told* that they are the “same”.
 Commonality like this can be factored out into an explicit structure (a “Collection” class), analogous to database *normalization*.
 This way, an entity's size can be queried without reference to its particular details: if `c` is declared to be a Collection, then one can straightforwardly access `c.size`.

 Alternatively, it can be left implicit.
 This is less upfront work, but permits instances to *diverge*, analogous to *redundancy* in databases.
 For example, Arrays and Strings might end up with “length”, while Dict and Set call it “size”.
 This means that, to query the size of an entity, it is necessary to perform a case split according to its concrete type, solely to funnel the diverging paths back to the commonality they represent: